RoadieHQ/roadie-backstage-plugins/.changeset/few-frogs-tease.md

 '@roadiehq/backstage-plugin-github-insights': minor
 ---

-Add context to the plugin to be able to use state
+Add state to cache response from the github api